khalid-bouchajra/CyberSec_Projects/Wazuh_Setup/Wazuh_Setup_Tutorial.md

 ---

-### Handling Common Errors
+### Handling Common Errors!

 If you see an error message such as:
-MWGFX seems to be running on an unsupported hypervisor...
+"MWGFX seems to be running on an unsupported hypervisor..."

 do not worry.
-This issue sometimes appears when VirtualBox encounters compatibility problems with display or graphics drivers.
+This issue sometimes appears when VirtualBox encounters compatibility problems with graphics drivers.
 Wait a moment to see if the installation continues.

-If the screen remains black even though the system appears to start (for example, you hear the Ubuntu startup sound), follow these steps to fix it.
+If the screen stays black but you can hear Ubuntu starting up, follow these steps to fix it.

----

 ### Fixing the Black Screen Issue